arun477/deep_learning_portal/README.md

 - **Mini-batch Training**: Techniques for efficient mini-batch training in deep learning.
 - **Datasets**: Handling and preprocessing various types of datasets.
 - **Foundations**: Core concepts and building blocks of deep learning.
+- **Tensor Puzzlers**: Exploration of tensor operations and manipulations.

 ### Computer Vision